unseenmagik/RocketMapPlusPlus/README.md

 ## ++ Integration

-In order to integrate with Pokemon Go ++ you need to have your map running, make sure your iDevice can reach the map and then use the url http://<your-ip>:<rocketmap port>/webhook in the field 'host your own map'.
+In order to integrate with Pokemon Go ++ you need to have your map running, make sure your iDevice can reach the map and then use the url `http://<your-ip>:<rocketmap port>/webhook` in the field 'Worker Mode URL' and enable the Worker Mode.

+To let RocketMapPlusPlus decide where to scan next, fill in the url `http://<your-ip>:<rocketmap port>/scan_loc` in the field 'Location Fetch URL' and enable the Location Fetch.
+RocketMapPlusPlus will send your device to new locations to scan for new pokestops, gyms, raids and pokemon automatically.
+If you want to play manually again, disable the Location Fetch.